caseyanderson/SC3-RPiZeroW/fixed_media/loop_one/loop_one.md

 #### loop_one.sh

-Edit to suit your needs, make the file executable, and launch via `cron` on reboot
+1. Edit the below file to suit your needs

 ```sh
 #!/bin/bash